|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Brandy (or Cognac, to be precise) does not make an appearance with hot chocolate often and it's a shame because it is a fantastic combination.
-Of course, you could just pour hot chocolate over a shot of Hennessy and call it done, but you would be missing out on a superior drink.
+Brandy (or cognac, to be precise) does not make an appearance with hot chocolate often, and it's a shame because it is a fantastic combination.
+Of course, you could just pour hot chocolate over a shot of (Hennessy vs. cognac and call it done, but you would be missing out on a superior drink.

 It is the spiced syrup and vanilla extract that take the Hennessy hot cocoa from average to outstanding.
 The cream top and nutmeg-chocolate garnish are just an added bonus that makes this drink indulgent and delicious.

 In an Irish coffee glass or coffee mug, pour the brandy, spiced syrup, vanilla extract, and hot chocolate.

 Layer the cream on top by pouring it over the back of a spoon.